Sick of It All: Rising popularity (1993–1997)

-The fair success of Scratch the Surface allowed the band to tour worldwide.
-In 1997, they released their second record on the EastWest label, Built to Last.
-This record had released a number of live staples for the band, including "Us vs. Them", "Busted" and "Good Lookin' Out".
-Sick of It All toured with Napalm Death and Sepultura during the album cycle.
+In 1997, they released their next record on the EastWest sister label Elektra, Built to Last which debuted at number 32 on the US Heatseekers charts.
+The record featured a number of live staples for the band, including "Us vs. Them", "Busted" and "Good Lookin' Out".
+Sick of It All toured with Napalm Death and Sepultura during the album cycle, while also making another appearance at that years warped tour.
+Entertainment Weekly wrote that with the album the band manages "to overcome the genre’s bark-and-lunge cliches simply because they’re so archetypal; these guys can actually make you feel the fury behind a song called 'Us Vs. Them'.”
 The album also marked the end of Sick of It All's contractual agreement with EastWest.
+That same year Revelation reissued their debut EP on both vinyl and CD to commemorate its 10th anniversary.